swapnil-s-d/college/3rd_year/1st_semester/SE/README.md

 * * *
 # Software Project Management
+* * *
 The main goal of software project management is to enable a group of developers to work effectively towards the successful completion of a project.

-## Software Project Management Complexities:
+## Software Project Management Complexities
     1)  Invisibility
     2)  Changeability
     3)  Complecity
     4)  Uniqueness
     5)  Exactness of solution
     6)  Team-oriented and intellect-intensive work

+## Project Planning
+* ### Sliding Window Planning
+In the sliding window planning technique, starting with an initial plan, the project is planned more accurately over a number of stages.
+* ### SPMP Document Planning
+Once project planning is complete, project managers document their plans in a software project management plan (SPMP) document.

+## Metrics of project size estimation
+The project size is a measure of the problem complexity in terms of theeffort and time required to develop the product.
+* Lines of code (LOC)
+* Function point (FP) metric

+## Project Estimation Techniques
+1) Empirical Estimation Technique
+2) Heuristic Technique
+3) Analytical Estimation Technique